Field Activities Plan

 Preparation of a “Field Activities Plan” can help ensure you meet your responsibilities and obligations under the U of A Off-Campus Activity and Travel Policy and the Occupational Health and and Safety legislation and can also help you proactively plan for a successful field season.

 Worksafe Alberta has created some informative eLearning Programs that will give an overview of the legislation and introduce you to the process needed for identification, assessment and control of hazards in the workplace.
+Of particular interest to those in supervisory roles is Supervisor Roles and Responsibilities: an occupational health and safety handbook.

-To give you a head start, FRO, with input from the Field Research Activities Committee, has created the Field Activities Plan template (Word document) which you can utilize as a field safety plan which includes the hazard assessment and control as well as the emergency response plan.
+To give you a head start, FRO, with input from the Field Research Activities Committee, has created the Field Activities Plan template (Word document) you can utilize as a field safety plan which includes the hazard assessment and control as well as the emergency response plan.

 Prior to preparing your plan, you should assess your risk and therefore, you will want to go to Risk Management Services' travel website to introduce you to the U of A Off-Campus Activity and Travel Policy.